 These are the myriad questions that parents face.
 We are the answer to all of those questions.

-We offer OPD consultations, hospitalization services, and rehabilitative services.
-We offer medically proven treatment options while pushing the envelope in innovative treatment modalities.
+We offer OPD consultations, hospitalization services, and schizophrenia rehabilitative services.
+We offer medically proven childhood schizophrenia treatment centre options while pushing the envelope in innovative treatment modalities.
 Cadabam’s has over 3 decades of experience treating mental health disorders.

 Most importantly, we know how it feels to watch a loved one fight a mental health disorder.
 Once you come to us, you are part of the Cadabams family, and our treatment pathways personify that.